If you are looking for unique and child friendly family Christmas traditions then this is for you.

 Personally, as the years go by I am learning to steer away from things that seem to take a lot of time and effort, but never seem to be worth it.

-I know that list is completely individual and different for every family, but it’s such a relief to feel that you’ve spent your time in the best way possible.
+I know that list is completely individual and different for every family.
+Still, it’s such a relief to feel that you’ve spent your time in the best way possible.

 Family Christmas Traditions Every One Will Enjoy